Fish Hawk, Florida

 Fish Hawk (or FishHawk) is an unincorporated area and census-designated place (CDP) in Hillsborough County, Florida, United States.
-It is a suburb of Tampa, Florida, and includes a portion of the community of Lithia.
+It is a suburb of Tampa, and includes a portion of the community of Lithia.
 As of the 2020 census, the CDP had a population of 24,625.
 The place name is derived from Little Fishhawk Creek, a tributary of the Alafia River that joins the Alafia just west of Lithia Springs.